mheitman/logic-final/README.md

 		empty - a set of available indices to insert a value capacity - indicates the number of KVPairs the table can hold, because in open addressing the number of elements is restricted to the size of the table)
 	Because while loops are not possible in Alloy, our model was constrained far more than we originally anticipated; therefore, our implementations of lookup and delete do not very closely resemble the steps made by a true implementation.
-	Additionally, as of writing this README, we failed the putOK check when trying to show that our Open Addressing was a valid concrete implementation of the abstract model.
-Hopefully that issue is resolved.
-	If so, we can also conclude that Open Addressing is a valid strategy for implementing HashTables.
+	We can also conclude that Open Addressing is a valid strategy for implementing HashTables.

 Comparisons
 	Chaining HashTables have no fixed capacity (depends only on the machine using them), while Open Addressing